fargolo/stat-learn/fisher/zeta-zeros.md

 It has previously been show that there are infinitely many non-trivial zeros along the critical line, $Re(s)=1/2$.
 Making it a (possible) element of this set.

 The location of the unique attractor can by obtained by calculating the limit of the second moment when $s \rightarrow \infty$, which identifies the spiral as $Re(s)=1/2 + \theta i$ through the identity between the Euler-Mascheroni constant, the harmonic series and the natural logarithm.
-This is a direct consequence of cardinal inequality between natural numbers images of the harmonic series $\mathbb{N}$($C(\mathbb{Z})=N$) and the one of the natural logarithm occur according to interpolation of sets with different cardinality.
+The value of $Re(s)$ is direct consequence of cardinal inequality between rational numbers in the harmonic series $C(\mathbb{Q} = C(\mathbb{N})= \aleph$) and uncountably infinite  real numbers in the natural logarithm definition.

-We discuss consequences of the choice of axiomatic system and geometrical intuitions for previously described idendities.
+We examine axiomatic systems under which the conclusion holds and give geometrical demonstrations for previously described identities.

 *Keywords*: Riemann hypothesis, zeta function, non-trivial zeros;